-The Integrated In-Person and Virtual Specialty Care Program is a pilot program that incorporates the use of eConsults between PCPs and SCPs to address non-urgent questions where a primary care provider may need assistance on.
+The Integrated In-Person and Virtual Specialty Care Program is a pilot program that incorporates the use of eConsults between PCPs and specialists (SCPs) to address non-urgent questions where a primary care provider may need assistance.
 If patients need additional follow-up, there is support with scheduling for the patient via telehealth or in-person visit if needed.
-This pilot program is an optin alternative specialty care access pathway for L.A.
+This pilot program is an opt-in alternative specialty care access pathway for L.A.
 Care Direct Network (DN) PCPs and members only.

-This pilot program was launched in Winter of 2021/22 with a subset of targeted DN Primary Care Practices and key specialty care partners, including Children's Hospital L.A. (pediatric specialists), HubMD (adult telehealth specialists), and Carelon (behavioral health specialists).
+This pilot program was launched in the Winter of 2021/22 with a subset of targeted DN Primary Care Practices and key specialty care partners, including Children's Hospital L.A. (pediatric specialists), HubMD (adult telehealth specialists), and Carelon (behavioral health specialists).
 However, due to the pandemic, we delayed the launch of this pilot to July 2022.
+Currently, the use of eConsult and telehealth has been low because of a variety of reasons (i.e. people would like in-person visits-especially after the pandemic, challenge with parsing out who qualifies for V-SCP and who doesn't and perception that it is more work for the primary care provider).
+We are currently exploring the potential use of this program for our field (street) medicine providers and members.